 SEEALPSEE HIKE IN APPENZELL

-Seealpsee is one of the most beautiful alpine lakes in Switzerland and can be found in the Alpstein region of Appenzell.
-The lake can be reached in under an hour from Wasserauen Train Station or with more strenuous hiking routes throughout Alpstein.
-This ease of accessibility and moderate incline make it one of the most popular attractions in the Alpstein and Appenzell regions.
+Seealpsee is a stunning alpine lake situated in the Alpstein region of Appenzell, Switzerland.
+The lake can be easily reached in less than an hour from Wasserauen Train Station or by taking more challenging hiking routes through Alpstein.
+Its accessibility and moderate incline make it one of the most popular attractions in the Appenzell region.

 Want more details and photos?
 View the full blog post here: SEEALPSEE HIKE IN APPENZELL – EVERYTHING YOU NEED TO KNOW